Shopify/slate/packages/slate-sections-plugin/README.md

 ## Translations

-If you need settings in your schema that require multiple translations, you could specify that by doing as such
+If you need settings in your schema that require multiple translations, you can specify this by doing the following:

 ```json
 {